jannikmi/multivar_horner/paper/paper.md

 Let's consider the example multivariate polynomial in canonical form $p(x) = 5 + 1 x_1^3 x_2^1 + 2 x_1^2 x_3^1 + 3 x_1^1 x_2^1 x_3^1$.
 The polynomial $p$ is the sum of $5$ monomials, has dimensionality $3$ and can also be written as $p(x) = 5 x_1^0 x_2^0 x_3^0 + 1 x_1^3 x_2^1 x_3^0 + 2 x_1^2 x_2^0 x_3^1 + 3 x_1^1 x_2^1 x_3^1$.
 The coefficients of the monomials are $5$, $1$, $2$ and $3$ respectively.
+It is trivial but computationally expensive to represent this kind of formulation with matrices and vectors and to evaluate it in this way.
+In this particular case for example a polynomial evaluation would require 27 operations.
+Due to its simplicity this kind of formulation is being used for defining multivariate polynomials as input.
 The following code snipped shows how to use ``multivar_horner`` for computing a Horner factorisation of $p$ and evaluating $p$ at a point $x$:

 ```python